We're making some changes. Please excuse anything that may not look right. If you experience a problem, please get in touch

-Mookaite Properties, Meaning, Facts and Photos
+Mookaite Properties, Facts and Photos

 What is Mookaite?

-Mookaite is a variety of jasper, a microcrystalline quartz-based rock formed from the fossilised remains of tiny aquatic organisms called radiolaria.
+Mookaite formed from the fossilised remains of tiny marine organisms called radiolaria.
+These single-celled plankton have silica-based skeletal structures, often intricate and spiny.

-Along with precious opal, mookaite is one of Australia's best-known gemstones.
+Mookaite is mainly used for decorative purposes and its metaphysical healing properties.
+Along with precious opal, it's one of Australia's best-known gemstones.

 The Name 'Mookaite'